West Point, Kentucky: Education

 West Point Independent School District operated a single K-8 school, while high school students attended Elizabethtown High School of the Elizabethtown Independent Schools.
 On January 28, 2020, the West Point Independent Schools Board of Education voted unanimously to begin merger negotiations with Hardin County Schools; the West Point board approved the merger on February 18 and the Hardin County board followed two days later.
 The merger took effect on July 1, 2020.
 The relocation of students sent kindergarten students to North Park Elementary, first through fifth grades to Vine Grove Elementary, and sixth through eighth grade to J.T.
 Alton Middle School.
-Students who attended Elizabethtown High before the merger completed their high school there, while West Point high school students after the meger attend North Hardin High School.
+Students who attended Elizabethtown High before the merger completed their high school there, while West Point high school students after the merger attend North Hardin High School.

 In popular culture

 West Point and neighboring town Muldraugh are featured in the open world survival horror game Project Zomboid as spawn points and explorable locations.
 The nearby city of Louisville is also featured in the game.
 For the sake of in-game difficulty, the infected population is far more abundant than the population of West Point during the year in which the game takes place.